jsocolar/flocker/README.md

 Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of single-season models that can be fit, including
+* multispecies models
-* random effects, optionally with sophisticated covariance structures spanning both the occupancy and detection sub-models
+* sophisticated random effect structures
 * phylogenetic models
 * generalized additive models
 * spatially autoregressive models